 - Sporadic vertigo or loss of coordination that lasts for days, weeks, or months after the incident,

-- Mood disturbances such as feeling depressed or anxious for no reason,
+- Mood swings such as feeling depressed or anxious for no reason,

-Typically, these symptoms clear up eventually, but during that period, you may not be able to function at your job.
-In addition, you can sustain other injuries due to lack of equilibrium or loss of coordination.
+In addition, you may sustain additional injuries due to lack of equilibrium or loss of coordination.

 What is a Traumatic Brain Injury?

-A concussion is a type of traumatic brain injury that results from a violent shock to your brain.
-Concussions are treatable and generally recover on their own.
-Traumatic brain injury is an umbrella term that includes cases in which there is permanent damage or severe injuries.
+A concussion is a type of traumatic brain injury, also referred to as a TBI, that results from a shock to your brain.
+Concussions generally improve on their own.

 In the most severe cases, brain death or a vegetative state may result from trauma to the brain.
 In other situations, an individual may live with lifelong impairments.
 This includes permanent brain damage that severely compromises their ability to work and may, in the most severe cases, compromise their ability to take care of themselves.

 Individuals with severe traumatic brain injury may show intellectual deficits in memory, attention, concentration, learning, and problem solving.
 They may no longer be able to process speech or read.
-They may have difficulty maintaining restraint and be prone to violent outbursts.
+Injured individuals may also have difficulty maintaining restraint and be prone to violent outbursts.

 What to Do If a Car Accident Causes a Traumatic Brain Injury

-There are no mild cases of traumatic brain injury.
-Even those in which symptoms clear up can cause major discomfort for an injured party over an extended period of time.
+Every traumatic brain injury should be taken seriously.
+While many will resolve in a reasonable amount of time, some will cause major discomfort for an injured party over an extended period of time.
 In the best scenarios, these symptoms eventually go away.
-In the worst scenarios, individuals are left with permanent impairments that require constant medical attention.
+In the worst scenarios, individuals are left with permanent impairments.

 Damages That You Can Collect in Traumatic Brain Injury Lawsuits

-In a personal injury lawsuit against a negligent party, you are entitled to collect for any and all damages you sustain as a result of the at-fault party’s negligence.
-This includes missed time from work, pain and suffering, medical expenses, and more.
+In a personal injury lawsuit against a negligent party, you may seek reimbursement damages you sustain as a result of the at-fault party’s negligence.
+This may include missed time from work, pain and suffering, medical bills, and more.

-In order to ensure that the full extent of your damages is honored by the insurance company, you need an attorney who is renowned in the Bay Area for their excellence in court cases.
-Insurance companies don’t willingly hand over six-figure settlements to those making a claim against a policy.
-They force you into the position of proving every injury you claim.
+In order to ensure that the full extent of your damages is considered by the insurance company, you need an attorney who is renowned in Los Angeles for their excellence in court cases.
+Insurance companies do not willingly hand over a settlement to those making a claim against a policy.

 Contact a Skilled Los Angeles Car Accident Lawyers

-Chris Dolan of the Dolan Law Firm has been recognized as among the most talented Los Angeles brain injury lawyers.
-If you’ve sustained serious injuries as a result of another’s negligence, then you deserve to be compensated in full.
-Give us a call at (415) 610-7446 or contact us online for a free case evaluation.
+Chris Dolan of the Dolan Law Firm, with years of experience as a Los Angeles personal injury attorney, has been recognized as among the most talented Los Angeles brain injury lawyers.
+If you have sustained serious injuries due to someone else’s negligence, then you should rely on the services of a skilled attorney to guide you through the legal process.
+Give us a phone call today at (213)-667-0308 or contact us online for a free case evaluation.